nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-zapier.md

 **By creating triggers**:

-This will let Zapier subscribe to Nuxeo notifications (default or custom) for receiving Nuxeo events to forward to different other applications (Gmail, Trello, Youtube, Facebook, Dropbox, Slack, Salesforce...)
+This will let Zapier subscribe to Nuxeo notifications (default or custom) for receiving Nuxeo events to forward to different other applications (Gmail, Trello, Youtube, Facebook, Dropbox, Slack, Salesforce, etc.)

 **By creating actions**: